iirob/ros_opcua_communication/ros_opcua_impl_python_opcua/known_issues.md

 ## Bug in UaExpert in displaying a list of objects

-The object value display window will be covered by the object list view.
+- [ ] The object value display window will be covered by the object list view.
+Happens only on Ubuntu Unity, not on KDE

+## Wait for the new release of python-opcua

+- [ ] Now the current release does not include our type_dictionary_builder.py, wait for new release.